checkly/docs.checklyhq.com/site/content/docs/multistep-checks/degraded-state.md

 ## Playwright-helpers library

-To trigger a degraded state multistep checks use a helper library, `@checkly/playwright-helpers`, which is included in runtime `2023.09` and later.
+To trigger a degraded state Multistep checks use a helper library, `@checkly/playwright-helpers`, which is included in runtime `2023.09` and later.
 The helper library contains two methods, `markCheckAsDegraded` and `getAPIResponseTime`.

 {{< info >}}
 `@checkly/playwright-helpers` is also available for use in browser checks.